 During the fiscal year 2020, the World Health Organization declared the spread of Coronavirus Disease (COVID-19) a worldwide pandemic.
 The COVID-19 pandemic has had significant effects on global markets, supply chains, businesses, and communities.
-Specific to the County, COVID-19 is expected to impact various parts of its fiscal year 2021-22 operations and financial results.
+Specific to the County, COVID-19 is expected to impact various parts of its fiscal year 2023-24 operations and financial results.
 Management believes the County is taking appropriate actions to mitigate the negative impact.
 However, the full impact of COVID-19 is unknown and cannot be reasonably estimated as events associated with the pandemic continue to develop.

-X. Significant Effects of Subsequent Events
+XI.
+Significant Effects of Subsequent Events

 Note to preparer: Events that occur between the end of the period covered by the financial statements and the statement issuance date that have a significant effect on the unit should be disclosed.
 For a component unit with a different fiscal year end, such as Carolina County Hospital, the auditor should disclose significant subsequent events between the component unit's fiscal year end and the issuance date of the reporting entity's financial statements.
+Example: September 26, 2024, Hurricane Helene devastated much of the Western part of North Carolina.
+The effects of that on Carolina County were.....

-XI.
+XII.
 Special Item